 This specification is to be used in the development of software for super providers, suppliers and tax agents to lodge electronic PVA statements.
-From 1 July 2013 only version 3.2.1 of the electronic reporting specification will be accepted.
+From March 2020 only version 3.2.2 of the electronic reporting specification will be accepted.

-Lodging via the internet
+Lodging Online

-Super providers can lodge statements via the internet through the free Australian Taxation Office (ATO) electronic commerce interface (ECI) software.
+From the 2019-20 financial year onwards, providers and other organisations can lodge PVA statements online using the Business Portal File Transfer status

-Lodging using the internet will:
+Lodging online will:

 reduce paperwork,